Home » Recipes » Baking » Old Fashioned Butter Tarts

 Instructions

-• Pre-heat oven to 375 degrees
+• Pre-heat oven to 375°F.

 • If making your own pastry, roll and cut your pastry into rounds with a 3.5 inch cutter, or the lid of a wide mouth mason jar.
-Lightly spray 2 12-cup muffin tins with non-stick spray and gently press the shells into the muffin tins
+Lightly spray 2 12-cup muffin tins with non-stick spray and gently press the shells into the muffin tins.

 • In a medium size bowl, beat the butter and sugar together, then beat in the eggs, milk and vanilla until smooth.

-• Stir in the raisins
+• Stir in the raisins.

-• Spoon filling into each of the shells, filling to ⅔ full
+• Spoon filling into each of the shells, filling to 2/3 full.

 • Bake for 25 minutes, or until golden brown.